 About

 There’s a particular kind of urgency that drives you when you’ve seen what happens when decisions are made without evidence.
 Early in my career, I watched communities suffer not because help wasn’t available, but because the information to direct that help simply didn’t exist — or existed in fragments scattered across spreadsheets that no one could piece together in time.
+I watched flood waters rise in displacement camps where no one had mapped the risk zones.
+I watched cash transfers reach the wrong households because targeting data lived in disconnected silos.
+I watched satellite imagery that could have predicted a drought sit unused while responders planned with outdated reports.

 That experience planted a question I’ve been trying to answer ever since: What does it take to put the right information in front of the right people before a crisis becomes a catastrophe?